-In 2022, Viking Supply Ships had 1.3 findings per PSC inspection, compared to 1.0 finding per inspection in 2021.
+In 2023, Viking Supply Ships had 1.2 findings per PSC inspection.

 DIVERSITY AND HUMAN CAPITAL

 Viking Supply Ships acknowledge that diversity of gender, cultural background and age is important in any organization and is committed to providing equal opportunities to and fair treatment of all individuals based on merit, without discrimination on the grounds of national origin, race, colour, gender, regulation, pregnancy, age, sexual orientation, disability, or other characteristics protected by the Swedish Gender Equality Act and the Norwegian Equality and Anti-Discrimination Act.